cloudera/hue/docs/user-guide/user-guide.md

    For exporting, the "Table name" and "Input directory" are necessary at a minimum.
 6. Click **save** to finish.

-### Editing a Job

-1. In the list of jobs, click on the name of the job.
-2. Edit the desired form fields in the job.

-### Copying a Job

-1. In the list of jobs, click on the name of the job.
-2. On the left hand side of the job editor, there should be a panel containing actions.
-   Click **Copy**.

-### Removing a Job

-1. In the list of jobs, click on the name of the job.
-2. On the left hand side of the job editor, there should be a panel containing actions.
-   Click **Delete**.

 ### Running a Job